Harikumar4/fashion-mnist/README.md

 ## Dataset

-The dataset used for this project is divided into two CSV files:
+The dataset used in this project is available on Kaggle at the following link: [Fashion MNIST Dataset](https://www.kaggle.com/datasets/hiteshk07/fashionmnist-dsc).
 - `fashion-mnist_train.csv`: Contains the training data.
 - `fashion-mnist_test.csv`: Contains the test data.